CSCI-UA 480 (Algorithmic Problem Solving)

 Each week you will have a problem set to solve (several problems of varying difficulty).
 You should expect 12 problem sets with 5 problems each.
 (These numbers may be adjusted if there are significant changes to the course scheduling.)
 Fifty highest scoring problems will count towards your course grade.
 There will be no late submissions on problem sets for any reason (this is why we will be dropping ten lowest scores).
 We will try to avoid having due dates that conflict with major holidays, but it is not always possible.
 The only late submissions will be allowed at the start of the semester to accommodate students who may be joining the class after the due date for a problem set.

-After the due date for each problem set, we will announce one problem (and one alternative problem) from the problem set for which you need to record a 5 minute long explanation of your solution.
-If you submitted a solution to the announced problem, then you have to explain that problem.
-If you did not, but submitted a solution to the alternative problem, then you need to explain your solution to that problem.
-Finally, if you were not able to submit solutions to either of the posted problems, you can submit an explanation of any problem that you submitted.
+For each problem set, each student will be assigned one problem for which they need to prepare a 5 minute long video explanation of the solution for the problem.
+If you were not able to submit a solution (correct or incorrect) to the assigned problem, you may submit an explanation of any other problem that you submitted for partial credit.
 You do not need to pass all (or even any) of the autograder tests in order to explain your solutions.
 These will be graded on clarity of the explanation and consistency of the explanation with the submitted code, not the correctness of your solution.

 Online Contests